nthallen/cosmid/POPS/README.md

 customized versions are saved in src/BBB/cust.
 Files that need to be different on different POPS instruments will be placed in subdirectories by abbreviated hostname.

+Changes required when moving to a new network:

+  - Update POPS IP in cust/$tgthost/interfaces
+  - Update host IP in cust/$tgthost/POPS_BBB.cfg

+Additional changes required when adding a second POPS instrument:
+  - Duplicate config files from cust/pops
+  - Update POPS_srvr command line in cust/$tgthost/pops_server.service